Psycho (franchise): Psycho II (1983)

 Norman Bates (Anthony Perkins) is released from a mental institution after 22 years.
-Lila Loomis (Vera Miles), the sister of Bates' victim Marion Crane and widow of the now-deceased Sam Loomis, vehemently protests with a petition that she has been circulating with signatures of 743 people, including the relatives of the six people Norman killed prior to his incarceration, but her plea is dismissed.
+Lila Crane (Vera Miles), the sister of Bates' victim Marion Crane and widow of the now-deceased Sam Loomis, vehemently protests with a petition that she has been circulating with signatures of 743 people, including the relatives of the six people Norman killed prior to his incarceration, but her plea is dismissed.
 Norman is taken to his old home, the Bates Motel, with the house behind it on the hill, by Dr. Bill Raymond (Robert Loggia), who assures him everything will be fine.
 He is introduced to the motel's new manager, Warren Toomey (Dennis Franz).
 The following day, Norman reports to a pre-arranged job at a nearby diner, run by a kindly old lady named Emma Spool (Claudia Bryar).
-One of his co-workers there is Mary Loomis (Meg Tilly), a young waitress.
+One of his co-workers there is Mary Samuels (Meg Tilly), a young waitress.
 Mary claims she has been thrown out of her boyfriend's place and needs a place to stay.
 Norman offers to let her stay at the motel, then extends the offer to his home when he discovers that Toomey has turned his beloved establishment into a sleazy adult motel.

 Norman's adjustment back into society appears to be going along well until "Mother" begins to make her presence known.
 Norman gets mysterious notes from "Mother" at the house and diner.
 Phone calls come from someone claiming to be Norman's mother.
 Toomey picks a fight at the diner after Norman fires him.
 Later, a figure in a black dress stabs Toomey to death with a kitchen knife as he is packing to leave the motel.
 Norman begins to doubt his sanity when he begins hearing voices in the house.
 He enters his mother's bedroom to find it looks exactly as it did 22 years ago.
 A sound lures him to the attic, where he is locked in.
 Believing the house to be abandoned, a teenage couple sneaks in through the cellar window.
 They notice a female figure pacing in the next room.
 As they try to climb out, the boy is stabbed to death.
 The girl escapes and alerts the police.
 Mary eventually finds Norman in the attic.
 Sheriff Hunt (Hugh Gillin) questions them about the boy's murder.
 He finds the cellar neat and orderly.
 Norman is about to admit that something suspicious is going on, but Mary claims that she has cleaned up the basement herself.
 After the sheriff leaves, Norman asks Mary why she lied.
 She explains that she had to save him from being arrested.
 Norman collapses into the chair with his head in his hands and moans, "It's starting again!"